joseph-salmon/pito-press-v2/site/index.md

 description: A social enterprise creating tools for learning and unlearning in Aotearoa

 ---
-# nau mai - welcome
+# Nau mai – welcome

 We are Kay Benseman and Joe Salmon, co-founders of Pito Press, a social enterprise creating tools for learning and unlearning in Aotearoa.